Geometry of finite-time thermodynamic cycles with anisotropic thermal fluctuations: Geometry of cyclic processes

 \begin{remark} Even if the relationship to the isoperimetric problem is particular to two dimensions, it should be pointed out that, given \eqref{eq:Q-qs} and \eqref{eq:Q-diss}, as long as our state manifold is finite dimensional, one can always use Stokes' theorem and write the work output and the efficiency in terms of a trade-off between area and length. \end{remark}

 Let us now take a look back at the expression for efficiency in terms of area and length~\eqref{eq:defefficiency}.
-The problem of bounding efficiency is equivalent to that of finding an isoperimetric inequality in this space.
+The problem of bounding efficiency is equivalent to that of finding an isoperimetric inequality in the space of thermodynamic states.

-Isoperimetric inequalities, for a simply-connected domain $D$ with area $A$ and length $l$ on a manifold with Gaussian curvature $K$, take the form~\cite{osserman1978isoperimetric}
+Isoperimetric inequalities, for a simply-connected domain $D$ with area $A$ and length $l$ on a manifold with Gaussian curvature $G$, take the form~\cite{osserman1978isoperimetric}